nkarumanchi27/cicdpipeline2multibr/README.md

-# CI/CD Pipeline repository for a Dockerized Hello World application
+# Multibranch CI/CD Pipeline repository for a Dockerized Hello World application
 This repository have everything you needed to build, deliver and deploy a sample Hello World application on to the Google Kubernetes Engine.
-It has two primary branches Stage, master.
+It has two primary branches "stage, master".
 While the development is done onto the stage branch, production ready code is merged onto the Master branch through proper GitHub pull requests, review and approval process.
 There is a Jenkins file in each branch with the necessary "When" conditions to skip some of the build stages to support a Jenkins based multibranch pipeline setup.

-When it comes to the deployment aspects, this multistage build supports end-to-end ci/cd pipeline for the "stage" branch code onto its own GKE cluster "CKE-Stage-Cluster", and another end-to-end CI/CD pipeline deployment for the "master" branch onto to its own GKE cluster " GKE-Production-cluster".
+When it comes to the deployment aspects, this Jenkins based multistage build job supports end-to-end ci/cd pipeline for the "stage" branch code onto its own GKE cluster "CKE-Stage-Cluster", and another end-to-end CI/CD pipeline deployment for the "master" branch onto to its own GKE cluster " GKE-Production-cluster".
 Both these Kubernetes clusters are created and managed through IaC using Terraform and the associated repository URL.

 # More details on the files present in this repository